juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 **Note**: I reported this to Dropbox but it was out of scope: "Attacks requiring physical access to a user's device."

+Special thanks to tekwizz123 for helping me out reviewing the blog post.

 **God bless you!**

 **Serving Christ is not a task, but a relationship.
 God's Friends Jn 15: 15**